 I initially presented to Andrea a few demands that are easy for her to comply with, and that I know have been successful in the past.
 For example, every child is not compliant with eye contact.
 So if I know Andrea struggles with eye contact, I would have used a different task, such as waving or maybe giving me a hug.
 This is a child-specific technique.
 What is a super easy behavior for one child may be challenging for another child.

 It’s important to provide praise for the easy demands, just like you would for the difficult demand.
 Remember, you are building a momentum chain.
-You want the child feeling good and pleased with themselves by the time you present your real demand.

 Lastly, using Behavioral Momentum will also minimize you becoming an Aversive Stimulus.
 An aversive stimulus is something that we learn to avoid or escape from over time, as it is associated with unpleasantness.
 Kind of the way for some people, going to the dentist is an Aversive Stimulus.
 If your child knows that every time you approach them and squat down to their level it is to give a demand, it won’t be long before they start running/ walking off when you approach.
 By using Behavioral Momentum, your approach gets associated with good things, compliments, praise, high fives, tickles, etc.